-b.
-Identify, formulate, review research literature, and analyze complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences.

-c.
-Design solutions for complex engineering problems and design system components or processes that meet the specified needs with appropriate consideration for the public health and safety, and the cultural, societal, and environmental considerations.

-d.
-Use research-based knowledge and research methods including design of experiments, analysis and interpretation of data, and synthesis of the information to provide valid conclusions.

-m.
-Identify suitable sensors and design signal conditioning circuits to measure physical parameters for industrial applications
+- a.
+Apply the knowledge of mathematics, science, and engineering fundamentals to the solution of engineering problems. - b.
+Identify, formulate, review research literature, and analyze complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences. - c.
+Design solutions for complex engineering problems and design system components or processes that meet the specified needs with appropriate consideration for the public health and safety, and the cultural, societal, and environmental considerations. - d.
+Use research-based knowledge and research methods including design of experiments, analysis and interpretation of data, and synthesis of the information to provide valid conclusions. - m.
+Identify suitable sensors and design signal conditioning circuits to measure physical parameters for industrial applications - n.
+Design, develop, and realize advanced control schemes in different platforms such as microcontrollers, PLC, SCADA, DCS, and other modern controllers for the next level of automation.

-- 1. Attribute the Voltage and Current characteristics of semiconductor devices and its applications. - 2.
+- 1. Analyse the Voltage and Current characteristics of semiconductor devices and its applications. - 2.
 Design biasing and modeling circuits for amplifier using BJT - 3.
 Design biasing and modeling circuits for amplifier using FET - 4.
 Implement design procedure for feedback circuit and five types of oscillator circuits. - 5.
 Construct the Power amplifier circuits and tuned amplifier circuits using BJT.